openhab/openhab-addons/bundles/org.openhab.binding.homeconnect/README.md

 ### Bridge

-The __Home Connect API__ is responsible for the communication with the Home Connect API.
+The __Home Connect API__ (Bridge Type ID: api_bridge) is responsible for the communication with the Home Connect API.
 All devices use a bridge to execute commands and listen for updates.
 Without a working bridge the devices cannot communicate.

 ### Devices